 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of GIST and its treatment.
-This page includes several links outside of this guide to other sections of this website.
 Use the menu to see other pages.

 Every cancer treatment can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of tumor.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
 Doctors call this part of treatment “palliative care” or "supportive care."
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

 Common physical side effects from each treatment option for GIST are listed in the Types of Treatment section.
 Learn more about side effects of a tumor and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the tumor’s stage, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.

 You may find it helpful to keep track of your side effects so it is easier to explain any changes with your health care team.
 Learn more about why tracking side effects is helpful.